andrewgdotcom/spelling/pronunsiation-rules.md

 * "s" is pronounsed as /z/ at the end of a word if it folloes a voised consonant or vowel and is not dùbbled
 * "th" can àlso stand for /θ/ in common fórm
 * in sòm acsents /ʍ/ is indistinguishable from /w/, in òthers /hw/
-* y can àlsó act as a vowel
+* y can àlso act as a vowel

 Shórt vowels
 ------------

-Shórt vowel pronùnsiätjon is now àlsó móstly regülar.
+Shórt vowel pronùnsiätjon is now àlso móstly regülar.

 Gliff   | Dïafónëme     | IPA (RP)  | Definitiv wurd
 --------|---------------|-----------|----------------